If you’d like to listen, click play!

 Oats it is.

-It’s while digging into the grey, gloppy mass that I remember.
+While digging into the grey, gloppy mass, I suddenly remember a very important fact.
 Coffee cream.
 I’m out.
-And really, coffee is merely the vehicle that enables my 18% cream habit, and I’m going to need some for tomorrow’s morning fix.
+And really, being my 6am morning coffee is pretty much the excuse for my 18% cream habit, I’m gonna need a quart for tomorrow’s fix.

-Channeling my inner Shirley Valentine, I say to the kitchen walls, “Probably should get it now, otherwise you’re gonna have a 6am Needs visit tomorrow morning… come on, lazy bones jones, just get up and go.”
+Channeling my inner Shirley Valentine, I speak to the kitchen walls, “Probably should get it now, otherwise you’re gonna have an early morning Needs visit morning… come on, lazy bones jones, just get up and go.”

 Setting down the partially eaten oats, I don rubber boots and coat, grab wallet and head out the front door.
 Destination, the Superstore on Quinpool Road.